SOCR/TCIU/README.md

 R Code
 ======

 The examples, demonstrations and simulations are designed, built, implemented and validated in the [R environment](https://www.r-project.org).
+See teh [code folder](https://github.com/SOCR/TCIU/tree/master/code).

 Team
 ====